GoogleCloudPlatform/genai-for-marketing/README.md

 You will be interacting with the following resources:
  - A user-managed instance of Vertex AI Workbench serves as your development setting and the main interface to Vertex AI services.
  - BigQuery is utilized to house data from Marketing Platforms, while Dataplex is employed to keep their metadata.
- - Enterprise Search and Infobot (GenApp Builder) are used to construct a search engine for an external website.
+ - Vertex AI Search & Conversation - Enterprise Search and Generative AI Agent - are used to construct a search engine for an external website.
  - Workspace (Google Slides, Google Docs and Google Sheets) are used to visualized the resources generated by you.